Bow Valley Parkway Scenic Drive: A Local’s Guide

 This post contains compensated links.

-What Makes The Bow Valley Parkway Special?
+What Makes the Bow Valley Parkway Special?

 Also known as Highway 1A, the Bow Valley Parkway is a prime habitat for wildlife in the Bow Valley.
 Thanks to its lower elevation, diverse vegetation, plenty of sunshine and a lack of wildlife fences, the Bow Valley Parkway is an ideal place to spot wildlife in Banff.

 With a speed limit of just 60 km/h (compared to 110km/h on the Trans-Canada Highway), the Bow Valley Parkway is a more leisurely drive from Banff to Lake Louise.
 We feel that the slower pace, coupled with plenty of excellent attractions and a chance to see wildlife makes this an excellent choice for a scenic drive in Banff.
-We highly recommend a scenic drive on the Bow Valley Parkway during your visit to Banff National Park.
+Please help protect our special wildlife by obeying the posted speed limit at all times.

 Don’t miss out on ANYTHING in Banff!